 Before you book your cottage, do make sure the pool will be available during your bookings.
 Some outdoor pools could be ‘winterised’ until May and as early as September.

 Tip: When booking a holiday cottage with an outdoor pool with young children, take 'shortie' wetsuits for them because kids will spend a lot more time in the pool when wearing one of those.
 They look cool too.
 Also, don’t forget to bring buoyancy aids.

 Are there Roman steps or ladders or is it a case of diving in and heaving yourself out?
 Something to take into account if you have young children or elderly people in your party.
 Roman steps where you just walk down underwater terraced steps are increasingly popular.

 Outdoor pools can be as much about lounging around on a sunbed with a glass of Pimms as they are for swimming.
 If you’re planning on using it to sunbathe, is it sufficiently private?
 Outdoor pools frequently have deck chairs and sun loungers – but don’t take this for granted- look at the photos, check it out on Google Maps or just ask the owner.
 That’s the advantage of sites like My Favourite Holiday Cottages – you can call the owner and ask these questions.
 If you’re going through an agency, the chances are that if the information isn’t in the literature, they won’t be able to answer your question if you do call.

 Pool Health and Safety Considerations

-It is also a good idea to show young childen how to get out of the pool - either by using the pool steps (check photos beforehand to make sure these have suitable handrails) or to make their way to the shallow end.
-Is their a diving board?
-These can be fun, but again, it is worth making sure that your children know how to use it safely.
+It is also a good idea to show young children how to get out of the pool - either by using the pool steps (check photos beforehand to make sure these have suitable handrails) or to make their way to the shallow end.
+Is there a diving board?
+These can be fun, but again, it is worth making sure that your children know how to use them safely.